bitsforeveryone/write-ups/ekoctf2016/misc250/readme.md

 ONCE UPON A TEME, THERE WAS A YOUNG HACKER CALLED MJ          [1]
 ```

 Following along with the story, it talks about mistakes.
 There are also some mistakes in the story.
 After double checking that the solver was correct, I noticed the first three typos were E, K, O which matches the flag pattern.
-In order, the flag properly describes the system that used the punchcards. *note: some writeups show the flag using the parenthesis, but since their was no symbol for curly braces I submited the flag with the curlies and got the points*
+In order, the flag properly describes the system that used the punchcards. *note: some writeups show the flag using the parenthesis, but since there was no symbol for curly braces I submited the flag with the curlies and got the points*

 ```
 EKO{MAINFRAME}